pmunin/webpack-library-starter/README.md

 * [ ] clean package.json dependencies
 * [ ] make test build have separate node_modules.js, like dev build
 * [ ] generated libs should have jsdoc comments in it
-* [ ] create solution for typescript aligned with js with typescript definitions (separate fork or extend this one, probably separate fork better)
+* [x] create solution for typescript aligned with js with typescript definitions.
+See here: [https://github.com/pmunin/webpack-typescript-library-starter](https://github.com/pmunin/webpack-typescript-library-starter)